 Mark Ganialongo is into IT and filmmaking, where he owns and operates his own production house, Fatlark LLC.
 Mark uses these loves to help others solve their video and IT issues, create short films, and edits shows for his daily work.
 His past credits include acting as an HPD impound officer on the hit television series, Hawaii Five-O (episode entitled Ohuna), and playing a good friend giving sage advice Tim Savage’s poignant short film about a successful young couple who face an emotional tragedy that makes them struggle to find the answers that will keep them together, Driving Home.
 He served as an assistant editor for Taylour Chang’s, Dark Clouds, a short film about the little-known German internment in Hawaii during World War II, and was a camera operator, grip, and colorist for Jeff Katts’ science fiction story of demons and angels (the beginning of Katts’ Soul Saviour Universe of tales) vying for the souls of humans, The Hidden Battle.
 Through his association with Katts, he proceeded to direct, Foresight, a Soul Saviour experimental short film.
 With Yellow Brick Studio and LegacyVision Films he wrote, produced, directed, and edited, Grab, the short film about computer hackers, murder, and mystery, that will be an anthology of continuing segments.
 Through his production company, Mark has produced numerous promotional, informational, and educational videos.
 Two examples include the 2021 virtual alumni week celebration for the Hawaii-based educational institution, Hawaii Baptist Academy, and Hawaii realtor Maila Gibson-Bandmann’s Cost of Living in Hawaii.
 As a devoted member of New Hope Oahu, Mark also loves to serve with his friends in the drama ministry as an actor and director, and also enjoys being part of the church’s post production team as a video editor.
 Above all else, he loves to hang out with all his family and especially enjoys watching his nieces and nephews grow up.

 Non-assuming Denny will merely tell inquisitors of his movie-making skills that he is merely a self-made filmmaker.
 In fact, he is an outstanding editor and an accomplished camera operator with a great creative sense for how the framing of a shot can evoke emotion and tell a story in its own right.
 Denny has been a successful producer, director, cinematographer, and editor for many independent films.
 He shot, directed, and edited the feature length movie, Obake Neko (2009), iconic Hawaii playwright Ed Sakamoto’s tribute to the old Japanese ghost stories that used to be passed around the plantation camps of Hawaii during the early years of the 20th century, which told of a murdered woman returning as a “Ghost Cat.”
 He produced, directed, and edited, the epic production of Parts Of The Same Circle (2012), which captured 11 separate storylines weaving together how people deal with death, and all told, involved 300 people.
-He has also assisted with the filming of the YBS/LegacyVision Films feature, Natural Reaction (2016), and the short film, Peace by Piece (2013), and produced the feature Bench Warmers (2002).
+He has also assisted with the filming of the YBS/LegacyVision Films short film, Where Are We Going (2023, where he served as the DP), another YBS/LegacyVision Films feature, Natural Reaction (2016, second unit camera), the short film, Peace by Piece (2013), and produced the feature, Bench Warmers (2002).
 In 2016, Denny was a Producer Immersive Participant in Creative Lab Hawaii, established by the Hawaii State Department of Business, Economic Development (DBEDT) and the Tourism’s Creative Industries Division (CID), which selects only qualified applicants in high growth creative clusters to learn more about their craft.
 Active in the Hawaii theater community, Denny has won two Po’okelas for theater excellence with the very successful Honolulu community theater, Kumu Kahua Theatre, in the areas of video projection and video graphics as well as directing.
 He and his wife, Karen Kuioka Hironaga, directed noted Hawaii writer Darrell Lum’s wonderful coming-of-age play, “Da Beer Can Hat,” in 2019, for which the production would come to receive seven Po’okela awards at the annual Hawaii State Theater Council (HSTC) awards, including “Best Play,” while both of them also received “Best Director” awards.
 He has also provided technical support on plays produced by yet another successful Honolulu community theater, TAG – The Actors’ Group.
-He is the Director of Photography for yet another YBS/LegacyVision Film, Shikata Ga Nai (production to ensue in the summer of 2022).
+He is the Director of Photography for yet another YBS/LegacyVision Film, Shikata Ga Nai.
 He has written the feature length screenplay, “Fixing Bobo,” the working title for his intention of eventually bringing Lum’s Da Beer Can Hat to the movie screen.
 Whether producing, directing, editing, or working behind the camera, Denny’s vision is to create entertaining movies that will help nudge the world to be a gentler, kinder place.

 One of the finest actors anywhere, Tim has been acting for the public since the first grade, when he appeared in the title role of Hansel.
 His film work includes appearances in Sophie’s Choice, Flamingo Kid, The Descendants, and Stayin’ Alive.
 With Yellow Brick Studio and LegacyVision Films, he has also appeared as John Bridges in Closing Costs, Eli Patterson in Lisa Patterson, Dave Pressier in The Curse Of Witness Protection, and as the voice of a reporter in So Close Shig.
 He is also the hard luck Ramon having the worst day anyone can imagine in Ramon Runyen.
 On television he has appeared in Pearl, Hawaii Five-0, Raven, Running Out, NY Undercover, and Law & Order.
 After studying with Olympia Dukakis at the NYU Tisch School of the Arts, he worked in New York City with the New York Shakespeare Festival, the Westside Repertory Theatre, and the Oasis Theatre Company.
 Also in NYC he founded Theatre-In-The-Schools, which, over the course of seven years, performed for over one million school children with eight original productions covering historical subjects such as Thomas Edison, Lewis and Clark, the Constitution and Stephen Foster.
 Outside New York, Tim has performed on stage in over 70 productions in Colorado and Hawaii.
 In Honolulu, he was honored with local theatre awards for his work as Uncle Ernie in Tommy, Gooper in Cat on a Hot Tin Roof, Bobby Gould in Speed the Plow and as the White Dude in Toxic Avenger.
 His most recent stage work includes playing Inspector Hubbard in Dial M for Murder with Pat Sajak in Hawaii and as Macbeth in Shakespeare’s Macbeth at the Lamplight Theatre Company in Draper, Utah.
 He is grateful to his multi-talented wife, Rebecca McCarthy, who provides him inspiration daily.